Bring Your Own License

 TCores can be activated, revoked, and redeployed on public cloud platforms where Teradata Database is offered.
 They are portable between public cloud platforms.
 If you want your TCores to be portable between a public cloud platform and Teradata IntelliCloud or an on-premises systems, contact your Teradata Account Team.

-To use BYOL, you must first subscribe to the software on AWS, then launch Teradata Database, with or without a Teradata Database ecosystem.
-After launching Teradata Database, you can launch additional Teradata software products separately if desired.
-See Subscribing to Teradata Software.
+To use BYOL, you must first subscribe to the software on AWS, then deploy Teradata Database, with or without a Teradata Database ecosystem.
+After deploying Teradata Database, you can deploy additional Teradata software products separately if desired.

 - Internet access while the instance is running.

 - VPC with access to the AWS endpoints.